Mumsnet and Mr Mueller*

 I decided that the most effective and ethical way to research this question was through Freedom of Information requests (FoI).
 As FoI requests can only be made to public bodies, I focused on SEEN's activities and impact in the Civil Service, higher education and the police.
 This sometimes required making a large number of similar requests to different bodies: for example, I had to approach all 45 police forces individually.
 I understand there are also SEEN Networks covering local government and the NHS, but the sheer number of organisations involved made it impractical to look into those.

 I wish to stress that anyone in the world has the legal right to make Freedom of Information requests to any body subject to the Freedom of Information Act 2000.
-When one public body tried to declare my requests vexatious, the Information Commissioner's Office overturned their decision and stated "that there is a public interest in the requested information and that the request has value and purpose."
+When Defra tried to declare my requests vexatious, the Information Commissioner's Office overturned their decision and stated "that there is a public interest in the requested information and that the request has value and purpose."

 While my requests haven't always yielded the definitive answers I was hoping for, they have given some insight into the impact the SEEN Network is having, as described above.
 They've also revealed some other interesting information.
 For example, it appears that the SEEN Network directly influenced the wording of the Environment Agency's staff survey questions on gender, while networks representing transgender staff or staff from the wider LGBTQ+ community had no input.